 Hunters at both camps apply for 900-20 Archery Antelope Permit

-All bowhunters must purchase an archery stamp ($10) by providing a copy of an NBEF Bowhunter Education Certificate or any prior year's bowhunting license from another state.
+All bowhunters must purchase a Bow & Arrow Permit ($10) by providing a copy of an NBEF Bowhunter Education Certificate or any prior year's bowhunting license from another state.

 Booking and General Information